 - The cooker hood should be adequately sized for the space, too.
 Cooker hoods need to be at least the width of the hob.
 (For an induction hob, you’ll need a hood which is wider than the hob in order to catch vapours which dissipate outwards)

 - “Ducting and correct installation is also crucial as inefficient ducting is the number-one cause of poor performance, including noise,” state the experts at Miele GB.
 “For efficient extraction, the ducting should be as short and straight with as few bends as possible, with smooth walled ducting”

 Given this room is likely to be the most-used space in the house, maximising potential for introducing natural light is a very good idea.
 ‘Daylighting’ will inevitably reduce reliance on artificial lighting too.

 Windows and glazed doors (French, sliding or bifold) aside, one challenge in rooms of this size is introducing light deep into the floorplan.
 Try one of these practical and beautiful solutions:

 - a bank of rooflights

 - a large roof lantern above the kitchen or dining table

+Successful open plan spaces are not only cohesive, but are zoned, with different areas of activity defined.
 There are many ways of zoning a kitchen diner: